grumpyjames/birding-almanac/blog/the-eastest-of-essex/the-eastest-of-essex.md

 We leave the pub satisfied, but there's still some birding to do.
 We can have a look at a bit more of the reservoir from the Layer Breton causeway.
-This yields only geese, and the wind quickly persuades us to move on.
+This yields only geese, and the wind quickly encourages us to move on.

 Our penultimate stop is South of the Wigborough Road causeway.
 Lots of bird websites refer to this particular bit of the reservoir as "Billet's Farm Screen", without any reference to how to get there.
-Once you're in the area, there are potentially helpful signs, but to remove all possible doubt, park [here](https://www.google.co.uk/maps/place/51%C2%B048'54.6%22N+0%C2%B050'54.7%22E), and from there there's an obvious path to a screen that looks out over one of the reservoir's lobes.
+Once you're in the area, there are potentially helpful signs, but to remove all possible doubt, park [here](https://www.google.co.uk/maps/place/51%C2%B048'54.6%22N+0%C2%B050'54.7%22E), and from there, there's an obvious path to a screen that looks out over one of the reservoir's lobes.

 A horde of gulls are angry that we have worked this out, and rise up in the air in protest.